 We all know someone who can be a little ditsy.

 This is used in a loving way to insult someone who might not always see the obvious!

 In English, we may refer to them as an airhead.

 The literal translation means “a head with nothing inside”

 Literally means “a soft egg”.
 If someone uses this German insult to describe you, they’re saying you’re a wimp, basically!

 The literal translation is “pea counter”.
 It’s used to describe someone who complains about everything.
 Oh dear!

-So, now you have some of the top German insults, just be careful who you use them with!
+So, now you have some of the top clean German insults, just be careful who you use them with!